-With nearly 13 million learners registered with Alison, a question often asked by third parties is, “What attracts so many people to study for free online with Alison?”
+With nearly 17 million learners registered with Alison, so many that Alison is actively making the UN’s Sustainable Development Goals a reality, a question often asked by third parties is, “What attracts so many people to study for free online with Alison?”
 With so many people, from so many different needs, backgrounds and cultures, individuals have varying reasons for studying with us online.
 However, there are many core learnings we have from surveys, questionnaires and direct learner feedback over the years.
 In order of importance, the following reasons are shared;

 Competitiveness & Competence: